kupl/TestML/README.md

 opam install batteries
 ```

-You can install and use Z3 OCaml binding
+You can install and use Z3 OCaml binding at Z3 github repository (https://github.com/Z3Prover/z3)

 ## Contents

-``engine`` stores implemantation of TestML.
+engine stores implemantation of TestML.
 More specifically, you can see that the main parts of TestML are implemented in the following files:

 ```bash
 engine/TestML/testGenerator.ml: Overall algirthm and symbolic test case generation engine/TestML/sym_exec.ml: Symbolic verification
 ```

-``benchmarks`` stores 4,060 students submission we used in evaluation.
+benchmarks stores 4,060 students submission we used in evaluation.
 All sub directories of ``benchmarks`` contains submissions that are correct or incorrect, a solution, set of test cases, and a grading function to test (if it required).

 ## Build